 This chip also provides the following capabilities:

-Games only have 508 KB available to store samples, the rest is reserved by the SPU to process Audio CD music.
+512 KB of DRAM (called ‘Sound RAM’) are provided as audio buffer.
+This memory is accessible from the CPU (only through DMA) and the CD controller.
+Although games only have 508 KB available to store samples, the rest is reserved by the SPU to process Audio CD music.
 This amount is reduced even further if reverb is activated.

-Additionally, there are two I/O ports (Serial and Parallel) available for add-ons.
+There are two I/O ports (Serial and Parallel) available for add-ons.
 However, these were removed in later revisions of the console due to lack of adoption and the fact that they could potentially be used to crack the copy protection system.

 Communication with these devices is accomplished using a serial interface.
 Commands sent from the console will be delivered to one of the two slots (either ‘mem. card 0’ and ‘controller 0’, or ‘mem. card 1’ and ‘controller 1’).
 Then, both accessories will answer with their unique identifiers, this will allow the console to focus on a particular type of device (memory card or controller) from now on.

 The system includes a 512 KB ROM that stores a ‘BIOS’.
 This program performs many services, including taking care of the startup process, displaying a user shell and finally, exposing a collection of I/O routines .